Ang Trapeang Thma: Location and access

 The crane sanctuary is located in north western Cambodia, not far from the border with Thailand.
 The entire 10,000 hectares of the protected area is contained within Phnom Srok District of Banteay Meanchey Province.
 Phnom Srok district shares a border with Siem Reap and Oddar Meanchey Provinces.
 Reading from the north clockwise, Phnom Srok borders with Banteay Ampil and Chong Kal districts of Oddar Meanchey province to the north.
 The eastern border of the district is shared with Srei Snam and Kralanh districts of Siem Reap province.
 To the south the district shares a border with Preah Net Preah District of Banteay Meanchey.
 The western border of the district joins with Svay Chek and Thma Puok districts also of Banteay Meanchey.
 The sanctuary can be accessed by road from Sisophon (70 km) or Siem Reap (city) (90 km) via National Highway 6 initially then via smaller unsealed district roads to Ang Trapeang Thma.

 History

 The site of Ang Trapeang Thma reservoir is also the site of an ancient Angkorian causeway.

 Sarus crane

 The sarus crane, Grus antigone is an all-year resident breeding bird in northern Pakistan and India (especially Central India and the Gangetic plains), Nepal, Southeast Asia and Queensland, Australia.
 It is a very large crane, averaging 156 cm (5 ft) in length, which is found in freshwater marshes and plains.

 Other fauna

 Ang Trapeang Thma sanctuary is also an important conservation area for a number of other globally threatened species.
-The long tailed macaque (Macaca fascicularis), Eld's deer (Rucervus eldii), Asian box turtle (Cuora amboinensis), Malayan snail-eating turtle (Malayemys macrocephala), and the elongated tortoise (Indotestudo elongata) can be found within Ang Trapeang Thma.
+The long tailed macaque (Macaca fascicularis), Eld's deer (Rucervus eldii), Amboina box turtle (Cuora amboinensis), Malayan snail-eating turtle (Malayemys macrocephala), and the elongated tortoise (Indotestudo elongata) can be found within Ang Trapeang Thma.